 Throughout the Autumn and Winter, we have riders competing across all age groups in the West Midlands Cyclo-Cross League (WMCCL) and the National Trophy series.
 In the 2019-20 season, Solihull CC won the overall Team Award in the WMCCL.

-Every September or October, the club hosts a round of the WMCCL at the Heart of England Conference and Events Centre near Fillongley (CV7 8DX).
+Each Autumn, the club hosts a round of the WMCCL at the Heart of England Conference and Events Centre near Fillongley.
 We have a reputation for putting on one of the best cyclocross events of the season.
 The event typically hosts around 400 participants competing in 15 separate categories – more than half of those were under 18 years of age.